The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 Descanso Gardens Boddy House living room

-Boddy was an influential figure.
-This is the living room at Boddy House where he entertained the founder of Time Inc, Henry Luce.
+Boddy was an influential figure, and this is the living room at Boddy House where he entertained the founder of Time Inc, Henry Luce.
 Queen Wilhelmina of the Netherlands also visited here.
-The marble inlay fireplace is gorgeous.

 Descanso Gardens Boddy House dining room